Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Sleuthkit_Apprentice.md

 ## FTK Imager solution

-Alternatively, we can mount the disk in - [FTK Imager](https://www.exterro.com/ftk-imager):
+Alternatively, we can mount the disk in [FTK Imager](https://www.exterro.com/ftk-imager):
  1. In the `File`-menu, select `Add Evidence Item...`
  2. Select the `Image File` option in the popup window
  3. Browse to the `disk.flag.img` file

 In the `Evidence Tree` to the left navigate to `Partition 3` and expand `NONAME` and `[root]`.
-The expand the `root` directory and select the `my_folder` directory.
+Then expand the `root` directory and select the `my_folder` directory.

-Finally, click the `flag.uni.txt` file un the `File List` to view the contents of the flag file.
+Finally, click the `flag.uni.txt` file in the `File List` to view the contents of the flag file.

 It should look something like this: